 - non-adhesive – requires the use of adhesive glue on the penis or placing a double-sided adhesive strip around the penis, so the sheath adheres to it.

-Always read the manufacturer’s fitting guide before fitting, as different brands of sheath may vary.
+Always read the manufacturer’s fitting guide before fitting, as different brands of Sheath may vary.